jsnhall/jasonhall.io/content/blog/10-things-i-want-to-improve-learn-in-2019.md

 ## 4. Flexbox and CSS Grid

+Layouts, layouts, layouts.
+Flexbox and CSS Grid are amazing tools that can assist in building beautiful and responsive layouts.
+I know the basics of flexbox and always tend to resort to the MDN docs when setting up a CSS grid.
+It's my goal to go from basics and always referencing documentation to a layout guru.
+How will I do this?
+Well, I'll still resort to the docs, but it's all about practice, practice, practice.

 **Resources**

 ## 5. Lamda Functions

-I have recently came across the idea of serverless web development
+I have recently came across the idea of serverless web development and this thing called AWS Lamda Functions.
+These functions allow you to write server-side code without running it on a dedicated server.
+This means that the front-end developer can now perform tasks such as retrieving and posting data without server configuration.

 **Resources**